michael-milette/moodle-filter_filtercodes/README.md

 * {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
+* {usercount} : Count total number of registered users on the site.
+Does not included deleted users, primary admin or guest.
 * {siteyear} : 4-digit current year.
 * {coursename} : Display the full name of the current course or the site name if not in a course.
 * {courseshortname} : Display the short name of the current course or the site short name if not in a course.